As AI tech take over offices, will HR get ready to prep ‘work contracts’ and manage culture fit?

 “I think the boundaries of different teams and the way that those teams come together are blurring,” she said.
-“I think we need to be much more creative in the way we harness people, their skills and competencies, so that they could collaborate the right way.”
+“I think we need to be much more creative in the way we harness people, their skills and competencies, so that they can collaborate the right way.”

 Will bots be treated like human employees?

-Besides managing the bots simply as tools, another question that surfaced was whether the AI tech should be treated like human employees.
+Besides managing bots simply as tools, another question that surfaced was whether AI tech should be treated like human employees.
 Meaning, should they get a proper onboarding, governance policy and training, for example, so that the engineers that create the bots align them to the company’s values and mission?

 Tim Sheedy, principal advisor at Ecosystm cited examples of leading organisations in New Zealand and the US that already treat their bots like employees.